CHINESE MONEY PLANT

 DIG THIS

-Chinese Money Plant (Pilea peperomioides) is famous for its unique coin-shaped leaves and its little baby sprouts called "pups".
+Chinese money plant (Pilea peperomioides) is famous for its unique coin-shaped leaves and its little baby sprouts called "pups".
 These pups sprout from the soil and can be gently lifted out to create brand new plants!

 You may often see this plant called the "friendship plant" due to how easy it is to scoop up the pups and gift them to a friend.
 Perfect for sharing the green wealth!